-Why: To prevent major and minor head trauma and traumatic brain injury due to impacts with ice, boots, blades, bodies, boards and crash pads.
+Why: To prevent minor and major head trauma, and traumatic brain injury due to impacts with ice, boots, blades, bodies, boards, and crash pads.

 A helmet must be worn for all on-ice activities.
 It must be securely fastened under the chin at all times.
 A skate blade should not be able to penetrate any ventilation holes in the helmet.